Graduate Minor in Peace Studies

 The Graduate Minor in Peace Studies requires the student to complete three Peace Studies courses (9 credit hours):

-- Two electives selected by the student in consultation with the program - 6 credits
+- Two IIPS electives selected by the student in consultation with the program - 6 credits

 Students are also required to participate for two semesters in the Kroc Institute’s Peace Research Education Seminar (PRES).
 PRES sessions take place once per month on Fridays over lunch.
 Each session is devoted to one pre-circulated article or book chapter by a current faculty member, graduate student, fellow, or visiting speaker.
 Faculty and graduate students are asked to serve as discussants.
 PRES is an important part of building and maintaining the intellectual community of the Kroc Institute, and students in the graduate minor will become more closely involved in peace studies research and conversations through their attendance.

 For more information, or to add the graduate minor, please contact Kevin Vaughn, Assistant Director for Doctoral Studies, at firstname.lastname@example.org.